SacBase/sac-jupyter/README.md

 to get syntax highlighting.

 ## Additional installations
-The following modules need to be installed to be able to use the `%plot` command inside of Jupyter that (as the name suggests) can plot SaC variables.
-The kernel will still be usable without them however.
+The following module and plotting library need to be installed to be able to use the `%plot` command inside of Jupyter that (as the name suggests) can plot SaC variables inside the notebook.
+The kernel will still be usable without these additions and is only needed for the plotting feature.

-- The SaC `Python` module present in this repository is needed for the plot function to work.
-It needs to be recognised by the SaC library.
-To do this ...

 - The [matplotlib](https://matplotlib.org/stable/) python library should be installed on your system for the plots to work.
 This can be done using the `pip` or third party `conda` library using
 ```bash